Linda Waimarie Nikora

-Linda Waimarie Nikora is a New Zealand psychology academic.
-She is Māori, of Te Aitanga a Hauiti and Ngāi Tūhoe descent.
-She is currently professor of Indigenous Studies and co-director of Ngā Pae o te Māramatanga at the University of Auckland, having moved in 2017 from the University of Waikato where she had been a professor of psychology and the founding Director of the Maori & Psychology Research Unit in the School of Psychology.
+Linda Waimarie Nikora is a New Zealand Māori psychology academic.
+She is of Te Aitanga-a-Hauiti and Ngāi Tūhoe descent.
+She is currently professor of Indigenous Studies and was co-director of Ngā Pae o te Māramatanga at the University of Auckland until 2025, having moved in 2017 from the University of Waikato where she had been a professor of psychology and the founding director of the Maori & Psychology Research Unit in the School of Psychology.

-Nikora attended Hukarere Girls College in Napier, New Zealand before moving to the University of Waikato for both her undergraduate and PhD work.
-Her 2007 PhD thesis was entitled "Māori social identities in New Zealand and Hawai'i."
+Nikora attended Hukarere Girls' College in Napier, New Zealand, before moving to the University of Waikato for both her undergraduate and PhD work.
+Her 2007 PhD thesis was entitled Māori social identities in New Zealand and Hawai'i.

-In 2018, Nikora was elected a Fellow of the Royal Society of New Zealand, while in 2021 she was awarded their Te Rangi Hiroa Medal.
+In 2018, Nikora was elected a Fellow of the Royal Society of New Zealand, and in 2021 she was awarded their Te Rangi Hiroa Medal.

+Nikora's book, Mau Moko: The world of Māori tattoo, published in 2007, was selected as one of the 180 most significant works of Māori-authored non-fiction.

 Notable students of Nikora include Bridgette Masters-Awatere.